Asilisaurus: Description

 Asilisaurus was a lightly built animal with a fairly long neck (by early archosaur standards), a short snout tipped with a beak, and slender limbs.
 It probably walked on all four legs based on the length of its limbs.
 Asilisaurus specimens have been estimated to measure from 1 to 3 m long and 0.5 to 1 m high at the hip, and may have weighed 10 to 30 kg.

 The ~3 meter upper length estimate is based on NHMUK R16303, an incomplete silesaurid femur found in the Manda Beds.
 This femur had an estimated length of 29.6-39.6 cm (11.7-15.6 in), more than twice the length of the next largest Asilisaurus femurs.
-The specimen belonged to one of the largest known pre-Norian avemetatarsalians, only exceeded by some Herrerasaurus specimens.
+It belonged to one of the largest known pre-Norian avemetatarsalians, only exceeded by some Herrerasaurus specimens and a few more recently described silesaurid femora from the Ntawere Formation of Zambia.
 Uncertainty over the stratigraphic position of the specimen and a lack of unambiguously Asilisaurus-like traits means that it is not certain that NHMUK R16303 belongs to Asilisaurus.